ansonshengit/Query-In-Place/README.md

 8. Run the python script "glacier-select-compare-large", the code will do two things, the first part of the code initiates a "archive-retrieval" job, which will trigger the lambda via SNS once the archive is ready for download, Lambda function will download the file and copy to the output bucket and prefix defined in step 7.
 The second part of the code will do Glacier Select and only initiate a job only to retrieve the relevant data of the object and generate the outcome to the bucket location define in the python script.
 9. Review the results, which shows in the s3 bucket, one result would have the whole object retrieved and the other result showing only the relevant data retrieved, with much smaller file size.

-# Section 2 - Athena and Glue
+# Section 2 - Athena

 Sample Data Description: Example ELB logs which is stored s3://athena-examples/elb/raw/, the format is txt, multiple txt files stored under this s3 location.